systems, receiving the COVID-19 vaccine is no guarantee they will be protected

 similar study

-transplant recipients found half had detectable
+of 609 kidney transplant recipients found half had detectable

 antibodies after mRNA vaccination, but only 5 percent of those taking